 The City of Jacksonville held two (2) public hearings to gather citizen participation and public input regarding identifying the priority needs in their neighborhoods.
-One was held at the Housing and Neighborhoods Department on January 4, 2011.
-The other public hearing was held on January 6, 2011 at the Community Rehabilitation Center (CRC).
-Mandatory Technical Assistance Workshops were also held at three sites on January 11, January 13, and 25.
-The site locations were the Housing and Neighborhoods Department and Community Rehabilitation Center (CRC).
+One was held at the Neighborhoods Department, Housing and Community Development Division on February 7, 2012.
+The other public hearing was held on February 9, 2012 at the Community Rehabilitation Center (CRC) Institute.
+Mandatory Technical Assistance Workshops were also held at three sites on February 15, February 16, and 21.
+The site locations were the Legends Center, MPSS Division of Florida State College at Jacksonville and the Housing and Community Development Division.
 Applications were not accepted from agencies that did not attend a technical assistance workshop.
 All of the public hearings were advertised in two (2) local newspapers with information regarding the availability of the application and the due date, along with dates and times for interested parties to receive technical assistance from staff.
 The results of the public hearings were summarized and categorized into the three (3) priorities identified on pages 15-16.

-The draft 2011 - 2012 Consolidated Plan-Action Plan was made available to the public at the Main Library and the Housing and Neighborhoods Department, as well as our website at www.coj.net/Departments/HousingandNeighborhoods/CommunityDevelopment/ 2011-2012ActionPlan.html.
+The draft 2012 - 2013 Consolidated Plan-Action Plan was made available to the public at the Main Library and the Housing and Neighborhoods Department, as well as our website at www.coj.net/Departments/HousingandNeighborhoods/CommunityDevelopment/

-The public hearing regarding the draft 2011-2012 Consolidated Plan -Action Plan will be held on August 4, 2011.
+The public hearing regarding the draft 2012-2013 Consolidated Plan -Action Plan will be held on August 9, 2012.
 A tape of the public hearing and the sign-in sheet are available on file in the CDD.